mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // Counters defines a set of counters
   // that a device will consume from a counter set.
   //
-  // The maximum number device counter consumption all device counter consumptions
+  // The maximum number of consumed counters in a device counter consumption
+  // mixin is 256.
+The maximm number of consumed counters in a flattened device
-  // and device counter consumption mixins in a ResourceSlice is 2048.
+  // counter consumption is also 256.
   //
   // +required
   Counters map[string]Counter